preppycat/wip-syntaxnet/README.md

 **Two mode**

 You can use the wrapper in two modes, embodied in two different classes with the same interface
-* `SyntaxNetWrapperSubprocess`, a python implementation of `demo.sh`shell script provided in SyntaxNet.
-Starts new subprocesses at each call.
+* `SyntaxNetWrapperSubprocess`, a python implementation of `demo.sh` shell script provided in SyntaxNet.
+It starts new subprocesses at each call.
 * `SyntaxNetWrapper`, using wrapper's syntaxnet python implementation.
 Have the advantage to be faster and more memory efficient than the version with subprocesses.
 However, we are experience some trouble with it.
-See [Well-known issues]()
+See [Well-known issues](https://github.com/short-edition/syntaxnet-wrapper/tree/develop#well-known-issues)

 **The interface**